The Client and our role:

 The second step was to train people on ERP and other soft skills like reporting

-While training people on ERP we realised that ERP was not implemented properly and hence most of the reports were not generated or the timing of the reports was wrong.
+While training people on ERP we realized that ERP was not implemented properly and hence most of the reports were not generated or the timing of the reports was wrong.

 The third step was to make amendments to ERP and ensuring the desired results.